asimcule/Compiler/README.md

 ## 🚀 Output

 The compiler emits **RISC-V assembly**, which can be assembled and run using RISC-V emulators or simulators.
-Code generation is under active development.

 ## 📦 Features (Implemented)

 - [x] Lexical analysis (scanner)
 - [x] Parsing to AST
 - [x] Symbol table management

+Note: Actively working on it so it might still have some bugs